-- Be sure all people are clear of the outboard motor when adjusting the trim angle.
-Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Use caution when trying a trim position for the first time.
+- Stop the engine before adjusting the trim angle. - Be sure all people are clear of the outboard motor when adjusting the trim angle, also be careful not to pinch any body parts between the drive unit and clamp bracket. - Use caution when trying a trim position for the first time.
 Increase speed gradually and watch for any signs of instability or control problems.
-Improper trim angle can cause loss of control. - If equipped with a power trim and tilt switch located on the bottom cowling, use the switch only when the boat is at a complete stop with the engine off.
-Do not adjust the trim angle with this switch while the boat is moving.
+Improper trim angle can cause loss of control.